liferay/liferay-docs/develop/tutorials/articles/search-and-indexing/enabling-search-and-indexing.markdown

 that Liferay registers your indexer with your portlet.

-If you'd like to review the contents of your portal's indexer registry, you can execute the follow Grovvy script from Liferay's Script console.
+If you'd like to review the contents of your portal's indexer registry, you can execute the follow Groovy script from Liferay's Script console.
 This script uses Liferay's `IndexerRegistryUtil` class to retrieve a list of registered indexers.
 Then it prints the associated portlet ID and classnames for each indexer.
 To access the Script console, go to *Admin* &rarr; *Control Panel*, then click on *Server Administration*, then *Script*.
 Select *Groovy* for the language, then enter the following script.

++$$$

-Caution!
-Before executing any script on a production Liferay instance, make sure to test it first locally.
+**Caution:** Before executing any script on a production Liferay instance, make sure to test it locally first.

+$$$

 Review the script, then click *Execute*.

     import com.liferay.portal.kernel.search.IndexerRegistryUtil;
     import com.liferay.portal.kernel.search.Indexer;